 The framework came into effect in December 2016 and provides services for parliamentary papers.
 Lot 1 of the framework must be used for parliamentary papers from 1 August 2017.

 Organisations do not need to use Lot 1 of the framework to design or print parliamentary papers.
-However, the ‘distribution-management’ service must be used.
+However, if Lot 1 is not used to print a HC or CP Paper, the ‘distribution-management’ service must be used instead (see below).

 In order to access the framework, organisations must have completed a call-off contract.
 Information on completing the call-off contract, framework costs, and practical details of moving to the framework can be obtained from the CCS firstname.lastname@example.org or framework provider email@example.com